Eliza Vozemberg: Early life

 Eliza Vozemberg was born in Athens in 1956.
 On her father's side, she is a descendant of Otto's Bavarians.
 Eliza studied law and political sciences at the National and Kapodistrian University of Athens.
 When she was 16 years old, she took part in the famous comedy film 'H Rena Einai Offside' along with Rena Vlahopoulou.

 Member of the European Parliament

-Since becoming a Member of the European Parliament in the 2014 elections, Vozemberg has been serving on the Committee on Women's Rights and Gender Equality.
-She was also a member of the Committee on Transport and Tourism from 2014 until 2019.
+Since becoming a Member of the European Parliament in the 2014 elections, Vozemberg has been serving on the Committee on Women's Rights and Gender Equality and the Committee on Transport and Tourism.
+In March 2021 she also became a member of the Committee on Civil Liberties, Justice and Home Affairs.
+In June 2024 she was elected chair of the Committee on Transport and Tourism.

 In addition to her committee assignments, Vozemberg is a member of the Parliament's delegation to the EU-Turkey Joint Parliamentary Committee.
 She is also a member of the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas and the MEPs Against Cancer group.